Priyanshukumaranand/BranchConnect/README.md

 The React app expects the API at `http://localhost:8080`.
 Adjust the `REACT_APP_API_BASE_URL` if you proxy through a different origin.

+## Authentication & protected routes

+- The backend issues HTTP-only JWT cookies on sign-in and supports Google OAuth just like the legacy EJS app.
+- The React app keeps the session in sync via a global `AuthProvider`.
+Refreshing the browser will automatically refresh the current user state.
+- `/batches` and `/profile` are protected routes; users are redirected to `auth/sign-in` if they are not authenticated.
+- Once signed in, the navbar reveals quick links to **Batches**, **Edit Profile**, and a sign-out button.
+Profile updates (bio, socials, avatar) are available from the new `/profile` page.

 ## Available scripts

 ### Frontend